Novavax COVID-19 vaccine: Technology

 NVX-CoV2373 has been described as both a protein subunit vaccine and a virus-like particle vaccine, although the producers call it a "recombinant nanoparticle vaccine".

 The vaccine is produced by creating an engineered baculovirus containing a gene for a modified SARS-CoV-2 spike protein.
 The spike protein was modified by incorporating two proline amino acids in order to stabilize the pre-fusion form of the protein; this same 2P modification is being used in several other COVID19 vaccines.
 The baculovirus is made to infect a culture of Sf9 moth cells, which then create the spike protein and display it on their cell membranes.
 The spike proteins are harvested and assembled onto a synthetic lipid nanoparticle about 50 nanometers across, each displaying up to 14 spike proteins.

 The formulation includes a saponin-based adjuvant named Matrix-M.

-Matrix-M adjuvant source is purified from Quillaja Saponaria Molina Tree.
+Matrix-M adjuvant is sourced from saponins originating from the Quillaja saponaria tree.
 Matrix-M adjuvant is combined with the spike protein from the SARS-CoV-2 antigen to induce immune response in body upon vaccination.
 The adjuvant primarily enhances local antibodies and immunity at the local site of injection and draining lymph nodes.
 The adjuvant demonstrates its protection against the virus by inducing innate immune system rapidly.
 At the local site of injection, the adjuvant recruits antigen presenting cells and attracts more T cells, such as CD4+ and CD8+ T cells.
 After entry of the vaccine nanoparticle containing the recombinant spike protein of the virus, it binds to ACE2 (angiotensin-converting enzyme 2) receptor to allow endocytosis and viral replication.
 However, upon endocytosis these viral particles are digested by lysosome and presented to MHC class molecules.
 This will lead to attracting T cells (CD4+ and CD8+).
 This chemokine activity is further enhanced by the presence of the adjuvant component to enhance immune response from the viral particle.
 The cascade of immune activation leads to immediate immune response to target the virus as well as creating memory B cells specific to the antigen that the virus have.
 These memory B cells enhances our immune response by faster immune cell recognition of these subsequent viral exposure to the same antigen compared to the initial exposure.